EnduranceCode/endurancetrio-timing-exporter/README.md

 # EnduranceTrio Timing Exporter

-**REST API to collect and manages the data produced by race timing systems**
+**REST API to receive and manage the data produced by race timing systems**

 ## Introduction

-**EnduranceTrio Timing Exporter** is a REST API that collects and manages the data produced by race timing systems.
+**EnduranceTrio Timing Exporter** is a REST API that receives and manages the data produced by race timing systems.
 The initial development is made for the [MYLAPS](https://www.mylaps.com/) timing system, but the goal is to support other timing systems available on the market.